 Santa is More Attentive than a Helicopter Parent

-Santa gets airborne in a helicopter, arriving in style to his own party at the Hiller Aviation Museum in San Carlos, California, on November 26.
-He takes photos with the kids upon arriving, partakes in Christmas carols and lets kids explore the many aircraft and unusual flying machines housed at this Smithsonian affiliate.
+Santa gets airborne in a helicopter, arriving in style to his own party at the Hiller Aviation Museum in San Carlos, California, on November 25.
+He takes photos with the kids upon arrival, partakes in Christmas carols with the West Bay Community Band and lets kids explore the many aircraft and unusual flying machines housed at this Smithsonian affiliate.